b1uec0in/dx/README.md

 # dx for method counting.

-always prints counts of field and method.
+always prints counts of field and method. (modified version of original dx.jar)

 ## vs. Android Studio APK Analyzer
 You can see method references of classes.dex on "Build - Analyze APK" menu.<br/>
 But, this is not available when build fails.

+If you don't want to use `MultiDex` and know how many methods are remove to build, this will be very useful.

 ## Output sample
 <pre>...